Yves33/wxgpx-phoenix/src/docs/README.md

 2.6 How do I run it?
 --------------------
 - On windows: doubleclick launch_WIN.bat, or on wxgpgpsport.py if you python files are already associated with python executables (right click on \*.py file, then select open with and browse to C:\Windows\py.exe).
-- On macOSX: doubleclick launch_OSX.command, or enter pythonw ./gpgpsport.py in a terminal window.
+- On macOSX: doubleclick launch_OSX.command, or enter pythonw gpgpsport.py in a terminal window.
+You may need to set executable flag for launch_OSX.command (in terminal chmod +x launch_OSX.command)
-- On linux  : open a command prompt and run python gpgpsport.py, or double click glaunch_linux.sh after chmod +x ./gpgpsport.sh), or associate \*.py files with correct program python.
+- On linux  : open a command prompt and run python gpgpsport.py, or double click launch_linux.sh after chmod +x ./gpgpsport.sh), or associate \*.py files with correct program python.
 Depends on your file manager.

 3.BRIEF MANUAL
 ==============